Bhavana Bhatt

 Bhavana Bhatt is an Indian actress who has worked in Hindi and Punjabi films.

 Bhatt started her career in the Hindi film Do Jasoos, where she worked with famous actors such as Raj Kapoor and Rajendra Kumar.
-Later she acted opposite Raj Kapoor's son in Naya Daur in 1978.
+Later she acted opposite Rishi Kapoor in Naya Daur in 1978.
 She also appeared in many Punjabi films including Sassi Punnu, Jatt Punjabi, Rano, Jeeja Saali, Chamak Challo, and Maujan Dubai Diyan.
 Most of her Punjabi films were opposite actor Satish Kaul.